hongweiwang-lab/hongweiwang-lab.github.io/_pages/about.md

 - "/about.html"
 ---

+{This personal site is still under construction. hahhaa!
+Almost there… check back later! -Hongwei}

 I am a Senior Scientist currently at the Institute of High Performance Computing (IHPC), Agency for Science, Technology and Research (A*STAR), Singapore.

 Before joining A*STAR, I worked as a Research Scientist in the Perception Department at Autonomous Driving Solution and in Scenario Research at Smart Transportation Solution, Huawei, Beijing.
 There, I contributed to autonomous driving through behavior intention modeling and trajectory prediction using large-scale Transformer models, as well as to smart transportation by optimizing charging scheduling for electric buses and designing vehicle–road collaboration systems.
 I also served as a research intern at DiDi Chuxing’s Smart Transportation Lab, where I worked on graph neural network models for transportation resilience.